WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Bluetooth/index.md

 * **BLE Server** - Start a Bluetooth server on the Meadow and initialize it with your BLE definition tree.
 * **Accept Client Connections** - Connect to the server from a _client_ device application such as a mobile phone.
 * **Edit Values at Runtime** - Write values to the graph from your managed application.
 Those values can be read by a BLE Client app.
-* **Value Change Notifications** - Get notified in your Meadow application when a BLE client writes to a characteristic in you BLE tree.
+* **Value Change Notifications** - Get notified in your Meadow application when a BLE client writes to a characteristic in your BLE tree.

 #### Planned Features